FlepTheFlabbergasted/react-typescript-template/README.md

 A template repo to kickstart any React+TypeScript project!
 Also includes a web socket stuff cause I seem to use that a bunch.

-## Usage
+## Install and start
 1. Download and install [npm](https://nodejs.org/en/download/) (through Node js)
-2. Run `npm install && npm update` to download all external libs
+2. Run `npm install && npm update` to download and update all external libs
+3. Run `npm run gen` to generate protobuf files (*.js and *.java)
-4. Run `npm start --watch` to start the app in development mode
+4. Run `npm start --watch` to start the app.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## To Continue developing
 1. Create new GitHub repo